 Over the last decade, we have seen the development of the sharing economy across major industries such as transportation, healthcare, education, among many others.
 Emergent sharing marketplaces like Postmates, Handy, and Airbnb have demonstrated how services centered on consumer wants, needs, and experiences are at the core of this new facet of the global economy.
 As these companies continue to build technology that enables the growth of this shared business model, there will be an even greater need to understand consumer behavior through the intelligence and insights garnered from that data, allowing providers to continuously iterate models based on what the data is telling us.

 As we become an increasingly connected society, here at Arity we are working with our customers and partners to use telematics data to assess the industry-wide implications of this massive shift and how we can use this influx of data available to maximize both efficiency and profitability.
 Specifically, these data-driven insights enable Arity to empower sharing economy companies to evolve their business models through deriving a real understanding of their users, improving existing offerings, and creating new services for all.

 The Opportunity: Safer, Smarter, More Useful Services for All

-Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of shared mobility as a major force in our evolving transportation system.
+Over the next decade and beyond, we are fully committed to doing our part—which includes providing the data as well as the insights to help drive the growth of sharing economy as a major force in our evolving transportation system.